DavidStinson/chajr/README.md

 ## What chajr does 🛠

-The script creates a directory in the working directory using the name passed into it as an argument.
-Inside this directory it creates 2 directories - `css` containing an empty `main.css` file, `js` containing an empty `main.js` file, and an empty `images` directory.
-An `index.html` file with some basic HTML 5 boilerplate and links to `css/main.css` and `js/main.js` is also created, along with `README.md`.
+When unmodified by options, chajr creates a directory in the working directory using the name passed into it as an argument.
+Inside this directory, it creates 3 directories - `css` containing an empty `main.css` file, `js` containing a `main.js` file with some basic boilerplate, and an empty `images` directory.
+An `index.html` file with some basic HTML 5 boilerplate and links to `css/main.css` and `js/main.js` is also created, along with a `[README.md](http://readme.md)` file.

     You, in your terminal:

-    $ chajr MyFancyNewProject
+    chajr MyFancyNewProject

     This script: